MaxRingstrom/git-tutorial/README.md

 previously done.
 Then your commit will be based on the latest commit on the remote branch and you will be able to push your work without any problems.

 This is basically what a rebase does for you.
-It resets you current branch to the commit that you rebase **on** and applies all your commits **one by one** in the order that they were originally created.
+It resets your current branch to the commit that you rebase **on** and applies all your commits **one by one** in the order that they were originally created.